A Finding Aid to the Martin Johnson Heade Papers,

 Scope and Contents

 The scattered papers of painter Martin Johnson Heade measure 0.3 linear feet and date from 1853 to 1904. the bulk of the collection consists of letters from his friend and fellow artist, Frederic Edwin Church between 1866-1899.
-Within the papers is an annotated sketchbook, circa 1853-1877, and a detailed handwritten notebook about hummingbirds dating from circa 1881.
+Within the papers is an annotated sketchbook, circa 1853-1877, and a detailed handwritten notebook about hummingbirds dating from circa 1864 and circa 1881.
 Also found are a few letters and notes from others, deeds, and an 1865 exhibition catalog.